Nicodemus the Hagiorite: Early life and education

-Nicodemus was born Nicholas Kallivroutsis (Νικόλαος Καλλιβρούτσης) in 1749 on the Greek island of Naxos, which was at the time part of the Ottoman Empire.
-According to his biographer, he was possessed of "great acuteness of mind, accurate perception, intellectual brightness, and vast memory", qualities which were readily apparent to those who furthered him along in his learning.

-He passed from the tutelage of his parish priest to that of Archimandrite Chrysanthos, who was the brother of Cosmas.
-From there he made his way to Smyrna (now Izmir, Turkey), where he studied at the Evangelical School.
-Here he studied theology, as well as ancient Greek, Latin, French, and Italian.

 Persecution from the Turks, who ruled most of the Greek world at the time, cut his schooling short, and he returned to Naxos in 1770.

-He studied at Smyrna but was forced to abandon his studies during a time of Ottoman persecution.
-Instead he entered the Dionysiou monastery on Mount Athos in 1775.

 Monastic life

 Nicholas made the acquaintance of Macarius of Corinth a few years after returning home, beginning a lifelong friendship.
 It was shortly thereafter that he decided to embrace the monastic life, following the example of three monks he had encountered, Gregory, Niphon, and Arsenios.
 These men had come from Mount Athos, which had been an important center of monasticism for over seven hundred years, and persuaded Nicholas to go there as well.
 He arrived there in 1775, at age 26.

 Upon being tonsured a monk, Nicholas' name was changed, as is the custom for those who had abandoned the world, to Nicodemus.
 He was initiated into the practice of hesychia, a method of prayer involving inner stillness, controlled breathing, and repetition of the "Jesus Prayer" (Lord Jesus Christ, Son of God, have mercy on me, a sinner).
 Nicodemus aligned himself with the monks known as Kollyvades, who sought a revival of traditional Orthodox practices and patristic literature, and he spent the remainder of his life at work translating and publishing those works.
 He also composed many original books of his own.

-He died on July 14, 1809 on Mount Athos and was canonized by the Church of Greece on May 31, 1955.
-His feast day is 14 July.
+Nicodemus attained the rank of megaloskhemos ("Great Schema"), the highest degree for orthodox monks.